Collection about Rudolf Vrba

 Scope & ContentCollection consists of articles, lectures, correspondence, newspaper clippings and other textual and digital material and produced and collected by John Conway relating to the life, activity and legacy of Dr. Rudolf Vrba, a Slovak Jewish Holocaust survivor escaped from Auschwitz and associate professor of pharmacology at the University of British Columbia in Vancouver, BC.
 Collection includes audiovisual records related to Vrba from the VHEC’s institutional holdings.

 Collection has been arranged into the following series: Vierteljahrshefre für Zeitgelchichte correspondence series (1997–2010); Vrba memorial lecture series (2006–2014); Biographical material series (1987–2010); Vrba correspondence series (2004–2007); and Articles and lectures series (1992–2013).

 Archival HistoryAccession 2014.008, 2019.028

 Immediate Source of Acquisition or TransferRecords were donated to the VHEC by John S. Conway in 2014.
-Two audiovisual records were transferred from the VHEC's institutional records in 2019.
+One audiovisual record was transferred from the VHEC's institutional records in 2019.

 AccrualsNo further accruals are expected.